Why Do Birds Destroy Their Bird Toys?

 Why do birds destroy toys?
 Have you placed an order (or went to the local petstore) for bird toys, redecorated your birds' enclosure with the new goods, only to find that when you return from work all the toys dismantled and on the cage floor?

-Let's talk about WHY our birds destroy (and how we can ENCOURAGE them to destroy!).
+Let's talk about WHY our birds destroy their bird toys and the entire house (and how we can ENCOURAGE them to destroy!).
 Then we'll go over some money saving tips!

 Playtime for parrots can take on a form that's a bit different than we're used to.
 That form is usually destruction!
 Why destruction?
 It goes back to foraging, which is the act of searching for one's food.
 Our companion parrots are only one or two generations removed from the wild, and in the wild they would be searching and working for their food for hours!